Grandfather clock: Naming

 The song was composed by the American songwriter Henry Clay Work, who discovered a longcase clock in The George Hotel in Piercebridge, County Durham, England.
-When he asked about the clock, he was informed that it had had two owners.
+When he asked about the clock, he was informed that it had two owners.
 After the first owner died, the clock became inaccurate, and when the second owner died, the clock stopped working altogether.
 The story inspired Henry to create the song.

-Grandfather clocks are of a certain height, usually at least 1.9 m.
+Grandfather clocks are of a certain height, generally at least 1.9 m.
 There are also so-called "grandmother" and "granddaughter" clocks, which are slightly shorter.